JetBrains-Research/astminer/docs/storages.md

 ### Code2vec

 Extract paths from each AST.
-Output is 4 files:
+The output is stored in 4 files:
-1. `node_types.csv` contains numeric ids and corresponding node types with directions (up/down, as described in [paper](https://arxiv.org/pdf/1803.09544.pdf));
+1. `node_types.csv` contains numeric IDs and corresponding node types with directions (up/down, as described in this [paper by Uri Alon et al.](https://arxiv.org/pdf/1803.09544.pdf)).
-2. `tokens.csv` contains numeric ids and corresponding tokens;
+2. `tokens.csv` contains numeric IDs and corresponding tokens.
-3. `paths.csv` contains numeric ids and AST paths in form of space-separated sequences of node type ids;
+3. `paths.csv` contains numeric IDs and AST paths in the form of space-separated sequences of node type IDs.
 4. `path_contexts.c2s` contains the labels and sequences of path-contexts (each representing two tokens and a path between them).
-    This file will be generated for every holdout.
+    This file is generated for every holdout.

-Each line in `path_contexts.c2s` starts with a label, followed by a sequence of space-separated triples.
-Each triple contains start token id, path id, end token id, separated with commas.
+    Each line in `path_contexts.c2s` starts with a label followed by a sequence of space-separated triples.
+Each triple contains comma-separated IDs of the start token, path, and end token.

  ```yaml
  name: code2vec